 This memorandum responds to comments raised by Marina Coast Water District ("MCWD") in a letter dated July, 20, 2020 concerning modifications to the existing Aquifer Storage & Recovery ("ASR") Project.1 As described in Addendum No. 6 to the ASR Final Environmental Impact Report/Environmental Assessment ("ASR Final EIR/EA")(SCH#2004121065), California American Water ("CalAm") proposes to modify the existing ASR Project.
 More specifically, the proposed modification consists of the following: 1) Bypass Pipeline Modification; 2) De-Chlorination Facility Modification; and, 3) Soil Deposition Modification.
 These modifications are collectively referred to as the "Proposed Modification."
 The Monterey Peninsula Water Management District ("MPWMD") prepared Addendum No. 6 to the ASR Final EIR/EA to evaluate the potential environmental effects associated with the Proposed Modification in accordance with the requirements of the California Environmental Quality Act ("CEQA") and consistent with prior modifications to the ASR Project.
-As discuss below, MPWMD appropriately considered the potential environmental effects associated with the Proposed Modification.
+As discuss below, MPWMD appropriately considered the potential environmental effects associated with the Proposed with the Proposed the potential environmental effects associated with the Proposed with the Proposed the potential environmental effects associated with the Proposed Modification.